Let's take a look at the various types of insomnia medicine as well as some tips for dealing with sleeplessness caused by medication.

 Coffee, soda, and other caffeinated drinks can keep you up at night.
 But there are many healthier non-cafeine alternatrives.
 Alcohol may help you fall asleep at first, but it can also disrupt sleep, particularly in the second half of the night.

 Weighted blankets contain pellets or small plastic balls that make them heavier.
 For some people, this added weight gives them a feeling of safety, security.
 Aromatherapy involves the use of oils or scented candles to help people relax.

 Essentially have to guess what the right dose is, which can be risky.
-Some studies point to effective doses of several hundred milligrams for social anxiety.
+Some studies suggest that effective doses of several hundred milligrams for social anxiety may be helpful.
 But until CBD goes through rigorous clinical trials and is approved by the FDA, we really won't know what the safest and most effective dose is.
 On top of that, CBD's side effects and interactions with other

 medications aren't fully known. (cannabidiol), a chemical from Cannabis plants is advertised as a treatment for anxiety and insomnia (along with many other conditions).
-Several studies have looked at the use of CBD to treat both anxiety and insomnia.
+Several studies have looked at the use of CBD to treat and how it may help with both anxiety and insomnia.

 The results have been somewhat positive effects.
 In one study, researchers asked adults with anxiety or poor sleep to take CBD and then assessed their anxiety and sleep quality over time.
 After the first month, anxiety scores improved in 79% of adults, and sleep scores improved in 67% of adults.

 The average anxiety score kept improving over the 3 months of the study, but the average sleep score only improved for the first 2 months and then got worse in the third month.

 Insomnia can also be a side effect of some medications.
 Anxiety can disrupt sleep in a few ways.